North Holderness Light Railway

 The line would have begun from a junction with the Hull to Scarborough Line, slightly to the north of Beverley railway station, and served villages and agricultural land in the Holderness area.
 Stations were proposed at Tickton, Routh, Long Riston, Leven, Brandesburton and North Frodingham.

-The route can be seen on tiled maps of the North Eastern Railway network still extant at:
+At North Frodingham the line would have shared a station with a separate light railway, the Bridlington and North Frodingham (also never built), running to Carnaby on the Hull to Scarborough Line.